akashjadhav1099/ShadowLocker/README.md

-FileHider is a project that helps to hide the important files in pc
+ShadowLocker is a Discrete File Storage project that helps to hide the important files in pc